Brian1226/Priority-Queue/Specification.md

 ## Summary

-If the user wants a UI where the notes are on a black background, they can click on the "Enable Dark Mode" option.
-Clicking on the option again will revert it back to the original state (white background).
+By default, it is black text on a white background.
+If the user wants a UI where the notes are on a black background with white text instead, they can click on the "Enable Dark Mode" option.
+Clicking on the option again will revert it back to the original state.

 ## Actors